 Start a garden with EPL’s seed library

 Stretching food dollars.
 Building sustainable communities.
-Elkhart Public Library’s new seed garden makes growing fresh herbs and produce easier.
+Elkhart Public Library’s seed library makes growing fresh herbs and produce easier.

 Lindsey Caterina, community wellness coordinator for Purdue Extension Elkhart County, says seed libraries help bridge food insecurity and bring nutrition to home gardeners.